DesJCodes/DesJCodes/README.md

 ## About Me

-Front-end focused **Full-Stack Developer** with nearly 2 years of experience building scalable web applications using MERN stack and Python.
-I specialize in creating intuitive, responsive interfaces that deliver exceptional user experiences.
+I'm a **Front-End Focused Full-Stack Developer** with nearly 2 years of experience building scalable web applications using the **MERN stack** and **Python**.

+I specialize in crafting **intuitive, responsive interfaces** that elevate user experience by combining clean UI design with robust functionality.
+I thrive at the intersection of usability and performance.

-I'm known for developing the **AI-powered CFO Agenda Creator**, which streamlined executive planning by 50%.
-My approach combines technical expertise with a deep understanding of user needs, always focused on delivering high-quality, user-centered solutions.
+One of my key projects is the **AI-powered CFO Agenda Creator**, designed to streamline executive planning and reduce planning time by up to **50%**.
+Working closely with product teams and UI/UX designers, I focus on delivering **high-impact, user-centered solutions** that address complex business challenges.

+## Professional Experience

+### Full Stack Developer | Stealth Startup
+*May 2024 – Present*
+- Developed the AI-powered CFO Agenda Creator, aimed at reducing executive planning time by 50%
+- Integrated RESTful APIs to enable real-time financial insights
+- Collaborated with UI/UX designers to build modern, user-friendly interfaces
+- Delivered MVP ahead of schedule to support critical investor presentations

+### Freelance Web Developer | Self-Employed
+*April 2024 – Present*
+- Designed responsive websites for small businesses, focusing on boosting user engagement
+- Developed e-commerce platforms featuring secure payment gateways
+- Customized CMS solutions using the MERN stack
+- Optimized website performance, targeting a 30% improvement in load times

-> "Transforming complex business challenges into elegant digital solutions"
+> "I transform complex challenges into elegant digital experiences."

 ## 🛠Tech Stack